miniSat/Minisat/docs/usage.rst

 Creating Virtual Machines
 -------------------------

-Follow the steps carefully so that you dont get any error while creating virtual machine.
-The steps are very easy only need is to follow them in order.
+Follow the steps carefully so that you don't get any error while provisioning virtual machine.
+Follow the below steps

 ++++++
 Step 1